Today’s Housing Market Is Not Headed for a Crash

 Earlier this year, a survey indicated that 67% of Americans believe a housing market crash is imminent in the next three years.
 And it’s no wonder – with all the talk in the media lately about shifts in the housing market, it makes sense that so many people feel this way.
 But there’s good news – current data shows the housing market is nothing like it was before the 2008 housing crash and today’s housing market is not headed for a crash.

-Verify your mortgage eligibility (Nov 22nd, 2024)Back Then, Mortgage Standards Were Less Strict
+Verify your mortgage eligibility (Dec 27th, 2024)Back Then, Mortgage Standards Were Less Strict

 Leading up to the 2008 housing crisis, it was much easier to get a home loan than it is today.
 Banks were creating artificial demand by lowering lending standards and making it easy for just about anyone to qualify for a home loan or refinance an existing one.
 The requirements for credit scores, income, and debt-to-income ratios were much looser than today.